sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 * Alcohol to clean the PCB (do not use the lighter with the above mentioned alcohol) ;)
 * In case you mess something up, a *desoldering pump* might be helpful
 * A "third hand" might be helpful at some points, but is not needed.
 Check out [Omnifixo](https://omnifixo.com/) - it's perfect!
+* Micro USB Cable to connect the Teensy Microcontroller to your PC

 ### Bring your skills up to date, if needed